-I am a research staff member at the Debating Technologies group, IBM Research AI - Haifa.
+I am a research staff member at Project Debater, IBM Research - Haifa.
 I also serve as the Haifa lab co-chair of the Natural Language Processing Professional Interests Community (NLP PIC).
 My current research is focused on argument mining, stance classification and sentiment analysis.
 My past research tackled various problems in natural language processing, including textual entailment, sentiment analysis, social media analysis, information extraction, text classification and Hebrew processing.

 Before joining IBM in 2013, I managed the core algorithms team at Leadspace, a business intelligence startup based on semantic technologies.
 Prior to that, I managed the text mining group at Digital Trowel, a text mining startup.